configcat/configcat-publicapi-go-client/docs/EnvironmentAccessModel.md

 ### NewEnvironmentAccessModel

-`func NewEnvironmentAccessModel(environmentId string, name NullableString, color NullableString, description NullableString, order int32, reasonRequired bool, environmentAccessType EnvironmentAccessType, ) *EnvironmentAccessModel`
+`func NewEnvironmentAccessModel(environmentId string, name string, color NullableString, description NullableString, order int32, reasonRequired bool, environmentAccessType EnvironmentAccessType, ) *EnvironmentAccessModel`

 NewEnvironmentAccessModel instantiates a new EnvironmentAccessModel object This constructor will assign default values to properties that have it defined,